NSExceptional/Zombe-Modpack/README.md

     - `versions/$version-zombe/$version-zombe.json`
 5. Open the file `$version-zombe.json` and make the following change:
   - `"id": "$version"` → `"id": "$version-zombe"`
+  - Delete the entire `"downloads"` section (this prevents the launcher from overwriting the jar)
 6. Locate `$version-zombe.jar` (aka "the jar").
 Open it with an archive editor like 7-zip and inside,
   - Delete the folder `META-INF` (or just delete `META-INF/MOJANGCS.SF`)
-  - Copy the contents of `$modpack/classes` into the root of the jar for the mods you wish to use, as not all class files are required for the mod to work  (see here)
+  - Copy the contents of `$modpack/jar` into the root of the jar for the mods you wish to use, ~~as not all class files are required for the mod to work.~~
 7. **Save and close the jar**
-8. Copy contents of `$modpack/mods` into `$minecraft/versions/$version-zombe`.
+8. Copy contents of `$modpack/version` into `$minecraft/versions/$version-zombe`.
 You should be left with `$minecraft/versions/$version-zombe/zombe/mod/Fly.class` etc.
   - Alternatively, these files can be installed globally for all versions in `$minecraft/mods` as above.
+Careful not to overwrite the contents of `$minecraft/mods` from step 3.
 9. Make a new profile in the Minecraft Launcher and use the version `release $version-zombe`

 That's it.

-## Configuration of the mod
+# Configuration of the mod

 You can configure the mod in-game by pressing the `F7` key.